dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ## Next Steps

-We've looked a basic VMM implementation, and discussed some advanced concepts too, but there are some good things you could implement sooner rather than later:
+We've looked a basic VMM implementation, and discussed some advanced concepts too, but there are some good things that should be implemented sooner rather than later:

 - A function to get the physical address (if any) of a virtual address.
-This is essentially just walking the page tables yourself in software, with extra logic to ensure a VM object exists at that address.
-You could add the ability to check if a VM object has specific flags as well.
+This is essentially just walking the page tables in software, with extra logic to ensure a VM object exists at that address.
+We could add the ability to check if a VM object has specific flags as well.
 - A way to copy data between separate VMMs (with separate address spaces).
 There are a number of ways to do this, it can be an interesting problem to solve.
 We'll actually look at some roundabout ways of doing this later on when we look at IPC.
 - Cleaning up a VMM that is no longer in use.
-When a program exits, you'll want to destroy the VMM associated with it to reclaim some memory.
-It's very easy to run into issues here as you will want to free the pages used by the VMM management structures, and the page tables.
-How would you do this?
+When a program exits, we'll want to destroy the VMM associated with it to reclaim some memory.
 - Adding upper and lower bounds to where `vmm_alloc` will search.
 This can be useful for debugging, or it want to a split higher half VMM/lower half VMM design like mentioned previously.

 ## Final Notes

-As mentioned above all the memory you access is virtual memory at this point, so unless you have a specific reason to interact with the PMM it can be best to deal with the VMM instead.
+As mentioned above all the memory accessed is virtual memory at this point, so unless there is a specific reason to interact with the PMM it can be best to deal with the VMM instead.
 Then let the VMM manage the physical memory it may or may not need.

-Of course there will be cases where this is not possible, and there are valid reasons to allocate physical memory directory (DMA buffers for device drivers, for example), but for the most part the VMM should be your interface to interact with memory.
+Of course there will be cases where this is not possible, and there are valid reasons to allocate physical memory directory (DMA buffers for device drivers, for example), but for the most part the VMM should be the interface to interact with memory.

 This VMM design that was explained here is based on a stripped-down version of the Solaris VMM.
-It's very well understood and there is plenty of more in depth material out there if you're interested in exploring further.
+It's very well understood and there is plenty of more in depth material out there if interested in exploring further.
 The original authors have also published several papers on the topic.